1. The order of affairs

 Alternatively there’s svagdricka, a low alcohol malt drink that’s dark, sweet, and still made by a few breweries.
 A high-alcohol alternative is mumma, a sort of old-fashioned Swedish Christmas cocktail containing four different types of alcohol that can be bought at Systembolaget or made according to the simple recipe noted here.

-Then there’s snaps and aquavit, which are consumed at Christmas just like pretty much every other Swedish party.
-Oh, and there’s also julmust, Sweden's Christmasy cola, but you’re not a child and don’t drink fizzy drinks with meals, right?
-[The Local's Swedish editor's note: Yes, I do]
+Then there’s of course snaps and aquavit, which are consumed at Christmas just like pretty much every other Swedish party.
+Oh, and there’s also julmust, Sweden's Christmasy cola, but you’re not a child and don't drink fizzy drinks with meals, right?

 Swedish Christmas beer.
 Photo: Claudio Bresciani/TT